smartclean/smartclean.github.io/docs/multi-tenant-db.md

 2. Any standard [PostgreSQL](https://www.postgresql.org) database will work.
 3. The database we use for this is called [TimeScale DB](https://docs.timescale.com) which is provided as an extension to PostgreSQL.
-4. A multi-tenant component means the component is shared (physically the same, with logical separation)
+4. A multi-tenant component means the data from projects owned by you is shared on the same database with some logical separation and query patterns.

 ### Means of data integration
 Allow you to query desired data pushed to a database by our platform, such as sensor data and Matrix events.

-1. You may subscribe for this service in order to connect to this database.
+1. You may reach out to your account executive to setup the solution for you.
-2. You may alternatively, create your own SQL database and give us access to write to it.
+2. You may alternatively, provision your own Timescale DB (PostgreSQL database instance with the TimeScale extension) and give us access to write to it.

-Below diagram shows how SmartClean Matrix and subscribers of this service can access this database.
+The diagram below shows how SmartClean Matrix and subscribers of this service can access this database.

 <img alt="Using the multi-tenant database" src="https://www.smartclean.io/matrix/images/Multi-Tenant-DB.png" title="Using the multi-tenant database" width="800"/>